mcfriend99/flutter-phone-direct-caller/example/README.md

 # phone_direct_caller

-Demonstrates how to use the flutter_phone_direct_caller plugin.
+Demonstrates how to use the flutter_safe_phone_direct_caller plugin.

 ## Getting Started